-Medicare provides "Extra Help" to pay some prescription drug costs for people who have limited income and resources.
+Medicare provides "Extra Help" to pay some prescription drug costs.
 Resources include your savings and stocks, but not your home or car.
 If you qualify, you can get help paying for your Medicare drug plan's monthly premium and prescription copayments.
 The amounts Extra Help pays also counts toward your out-of-pocket costs.